✦ Scandinavian-inspired design, curated for modern living

 Moisture Removal Capacity

 Moisture removal capacity is a key spec to check because it shows how much water a dehumidifier can pull from the air in a day, usually measured in pints per 24 hours.
 For a basement, you’ll often want a higher rating, around 50 to 80 pints daily, especially if the space is large or the air stays damp.
-Manufacturers usually test units at 95°F and 90% RH, so compare ratings carefully.
+Manufacturers usually test units at warm, high-humidity conditions, so compare ratings carefully and expect real-world results to vary.
 If your basement covers a bigger area, choose a model with enough capacity to match it.
 You can also look for adjustable humidity settings, which let you fine-tune performance to your conditions.
 That way, you’ll control moisture more efficiently and keep the room more comfortable year-round.

 Drainage Options

 Once you’ve checked the moisture removal capacity, the next thing to look at is drainage.
 You can choose manual drainage, which means emptying a water tank yourself, or continuous drainage, which lets the unit run without interruption through a hose to a drain.
-Manual tanks usually hold 1 to 3 gallons, and many models shut off automatically when full, so you don’t risk overflow.
-If you want long-term use in a damp basement, continuous drainage is often better, since the hose can extend several feet to reach a suitable outlet.
+Manual tanks often hold a few litres or more, and many models shut off automatically when full, so you don’t risk overflow.
+If you want long-term use in a damp basement, continuous drainage is often better, since the hose can reach a suitable outlet if placement allows.
 Some dehumidifiers give you both options, so you can switch as needed.
-Whatever you choose, keep the tank and hose clean to stop mold and bacteria from building up.
+Whatever you choose, keep the tank and hose clean to stop mould and bacteria from building up.

 Noise Levels